Last updated September 20th, 2018.

 Malaysia My Second Home (MM2H)

 Real estate investors in Malaysia are able to get long-term visas for themselves and their families through the Malaysia My Second Home (MM2H) program.
 Those who meet the requirements can get 10-year, multiple entry visas which are renewable indefinitely.

 The visa is effectively permanent residency, but there are a few differences.
 Most notably, you cannot work unless you’re aged 50 or above – then you can work for up to 20 hours per week.

-The requirements for the program vary based on age, and the government seems to prefer older retirees.
+MM2H requirements vary based on age, and the government seems to prefer older retirees.
 Unless you are above the age of 50 and earning a pension of at least RM10,000 per month, the requirements are as follows.